 Add the seasonings to the pan and stir well, then add the rinsed rice and add that to the pan along with the chicken broth, fire roasted tomatoes and the andouille sausage, mix well to combine.

-After 15 minutes check to see if the rice is cooked, if not give it five more minutes.
+After 20 minutes check to see if the rice is cooked, if not continue to cook until your rice is fully cooked and add more broth if you need to.

 Once the rice is cooked remove the pan from the heat and immediately stir in the raw shrimp, then put the lid back on for 3-5 minutes.
 The heat from the rice should be enough to cook the shrimp all the way through.